moaxcp/graph-dsl/README.md

 # Releases

+## 0.5.0

+* Fixed vertex and edge methods so they can modify existing objects
+* Added entry point to dsl though graph method
+* Added trait key to vertex and edge map.
+This makes it easier to add a single trait.

 ## 0.4.4

-Following suggestions from [#5](https://github.com/Codearte/gradle-nexus-staging-plugin/issues/5) to fix nexus release issue
+* Following suggestions from [#5](https://github.com/Codearte/gradle-nexus-staging-plugin/issues/5) to fix nexus release issue

 ## 0.4.3

-Adding fix for closeAndPromoteRepository
+* Adding fix for closeAndPromoteRepository

 ## 0.4.2

-Switched from maven-publish to maven plugin
+* Switched from maven-publish to maven plugin

 ## 0.4.1

-Fixes for maven-publish plugin.
+* Fixes for maven-publish plugin.

 ## 0.4.0